Moments in the exact summation of the curious series of Kempner type: Related works, generalizations and future directions.

-This identity is exercise 27 on page 157 in section 5.2.3 of \cite{knuth} and also exercise 10 on page 98 in \cite{borweinborwein}.
+For the special case of $N=1$, the methods of this paper do not have much numerical interest it seems (but the quantities $u_m$'s do have quite interesting properties), as $\sum_{n\geq1} (b^n-1)^{-1}$ is already geometrically convergent, and even better admits via the Clausen identity \cite{clausen1828} a very efficient representation (using $q=b^{-1}$):

 For $b=2$, $q=1/2$, the sum is known as the Erdös-Borwein constant.
 According to a theorem of Borwein \cite{borwein} these sums for $q=b^{-1}$, $b>1$ integer, are irrational numbers.
+Analogous results for $N>1$ are unknown to this author.